© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Multivallate hillfort on Meon Hill is a scheduled monument protected by Historic England under reference 1011372.
 View the official record →

-Meon Hill Multivallate Hillfort is a prehistoric defensive enclosure located in Gloucestershire, England, dating to the Iron Age period.
+Meon Hill is a multivallate hillfort situated in Gloucestershire, England, which dates to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011372.

 Multivallate hillfort on Meon Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011372.